Canon 5D Mark III vs Pentax K-70

 Review summary: Canon 5D Mark III vs Pentax K-70

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Pentax K-70 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark III: